PublicDataWorks/jekyll-test/docs/technical-content/new-city-setup/new-city-setup-instructions.md

----
-layout: default
-title: New City Setup Instructions
-parent: New City Setup
-grand_parent: Technical Content
----
+### README
+This repository contains files that customize the Police Data Manager (PDM) product.

 # *New City Setup Instructions*

 We’re so glad you have decided to use our Police Data Manager tool!
-This guide is meant to provide instructions for setting up your Police Data Manager and Instance Files in order to use and customize the tool for your city.
+This guide is meant to provide instructions for setting up your Police Data Manager and Instance Files locally in order to use and customize the tool for your desired city.